LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Discussion

+Computing education faces a fundamental dilemma: LLMs enable students to generate code without understanding it, potentially undermining learning objectives, yet they are ubiquitous tools that students will encounter professionally and are already using regardless of institutional policies.
+Our participants' perspectives offer guidance: ten advocated integrating LLMs into education rather than banning them, while six emphasized that fundamental concepts must remain central to curricula.
+This balance, i.e., embracing LLMs as learning tools while ensuring deep conceptual understanding, defines the educational challenge.

+Our findings directly address the precise literature gap regarding practitioners' perceived effects of LLMs on education.
+While prior work has focused on the student-centric risks of over-reliance, our study captures the missing practitioner perspective, confirming that early adopters see an urgent need for reshaping computing education (a theme endorsed by 9 of 16 participants).
+Our participants' views operationalize the abstract concerns from the literature: they advocate for curricula to de-emphasize the "commodity skills" (e.g., syntax, boilerplate) that LLMs now automate, and instead intensify focus on "fundamental concepts" like problem-solving, algorithms, and critical thinking.
+Furthermore, our results extend this discussion beyond just what to de-emphasize by identifying the specific new skills practitioners demand.

+\paragraph{The Impracticality and Inequity of Prohibition} Three participants explicitly noted the impracticality of prohibiting LLM use.
+As P2 stated: \textit{``You cannot run away from it because everyone has access [...]
+Students are going to use it, no matter [what].''} Prohibition creates multiple problems.
+First, it is \textbf{unenforceable}: students can easily access LLMs on personal devices, making bans ineffective without intrusive monitoring.
+Second, it \textbf{disadvantages compliant students}: those who follow bans are left unprepared for professional practice where LLM use is standard, while peers who violate bans gain unfair advantages and valuable experience.
+Third, it \textbf{misses educational opportunities}: LLMs can democratize access to educational support, benefiting students who lack resources for tutoring, as P6 noted: ``[ChatGPT] has lowered the barrier to entry in terms of coding.''

+Rather than fighting inevitable technology adoption, educators should channel it productively.
+The challenge is how to design curricula that leverage LLM benefits while ensuring genuine learning, acknowledging that some traditional exercises lose pedagogical value when LLMs can complete them instantly.

-\paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Emphasizing Fundamental Concepts:} Six participants stressed that foundational knowledge, theoretical understanding, and fundamental concepts should be prioritized over the integration of ChatGPT.
-They believed that topics like software architecture, algorithm design, and problem-solving skills should take precedence.
-For instance, P1 mentioned, ``\textit{I think [universities] should be doing more of what they should have been doing in the first place, which is not necessarily focusing on specific implementations and specific kind of optimal algorithms, but rather on the bigger, more difficult-to-grasp ideas that have to do with architecting software and that have to do with thinking about what it takes to get from a business idea to an actual product.}''
+\paragraph{Curriculum Content: Fundamentals and LLM Literacy} Effective curricula must balance two objectives: preserving fundamental knowledge and cultivating LLM literacy.
+Six participants emphasized that foundational concepts, such as data structures, algorithms, software architecture, and problem-solving, remain critical.
+As P1 stressed, universities \textit{``should be doing more of what they should have been doing in the first place, which is not necessarily focusing on specific implementations [...] but rather on the bigger, more difficult-to-grasp ideas that have to do with architecting software.''}